 John Bentley

-This site features some of my coding projects as well as a couple non-technical endeavors.
+This site features some of my fun coding projects and a couple non-technical endeavors.
+You can also read some essays and project write-ups here.

 Selected Coding Projects